linnkhant07/graphing_calculator/README.md

 ## Introduction

 The Graphing Calculator allows users to input mathematical expressions and generate corresponding graphs.
-With essential features like zooming, scrolling, and a history bar, our calculator provides a smooth experience for exploring mathematical concepts.
+With essential features like zooming, scrolling, and a history bar, it provides a smooth experience for exploring mathematical concepts.
 Additionally, the application stores previous functions in a text file for easy access and recall across sessions.
 ## Features

 - **Graph Visualization:** Input mathematical functions and visualize their graphs.